When you repeatedly lose your ability to stay focused on your personal goals, it’s easy to become discouraged to the point of giving up.

 You can use this exhilarating vision to stay focused on your goals and sustain yourself through any difficulties that arise.

-Having a structure in place with regular check-ins will help you see if you are progressing and they will put your progress into perspective.
-Here is your roadmap to an accountability structure:
+Having a structure in place with regular check-ins and accountability helps you see if you are progressing.
+Regular check-ins with a life coach or other accountability partner will put your progress into perspective.
+Here are three great ways to create a reliable accountability structure for yourself:

 - Seek out an accountability partner.
 This is someone who keeps you accountable and encourages and guides you.
 Working with a coach relating to your goals has been shown to be more effective than managing them on your own, or relying on a supportive community.